sigp/lighthouse/book/src/installation-source.md

 Lighthouse will be installed to `CARGO_HOME` or `$HOME/.cargo`.
 This directory needs to be on your `PATH` before you can run `$ lighthouse`.

-See ["Configuring the `PATH` environment variable" (rust-lang.org)](https://www.rust-lang.org/tools/install) for more information.
+See ["Configuring the `PATH` environment variable"](https://www.rust-lang.org/tools/install) for more information.

 ### Compilation error

 Make sure you are running the latest version of Rust.
-If you have installed Rust using rustup, simply type `rustup update`.
+If you have installed Rust using rustup, simply run `rustup update`.

 If you can't install the latest version of Rust you can instead compile using the Minimum Supported Rust Version (MSRV) which is listed under the `rust-version` key in Lighthouse's